Chicken and pea stew for spring

 • salt and pepper

-1. Fry the onions in olive oil in a thick based pot or pan over a medium heat, stirring regularly, until softened but not brown, 8-10 minutes.
+• Heat a thick based pot or pan over a medium heat.
+Fry the onions in olive oil, stirring regularly, until softened but not browned, 10–12 minutes.

-4. Add water to nearly cover the chicken, 100-200 ml, depending on the size of your pot or pan, and bring to the boil.
+• Add water to nearly cover the chicken, (100-200 ml/⅖–⅘ cup), depending on the size of your pot or pan, and bring to the boil.
 Turn the heat to low, cover with a lid and leave to simmer for 10-15 minutes.

 SaveSaveSaveSave